Enderto/MTGCS/README.md

 ## Magic: The Gathering Card Search
 It's a python program that i made with [MTGJSON](https://mtgjson.com/)
 ### So far :
-you can search for card an find basic information with a simple graphics interface
+You can search for card (from all set and the number of the card) an find basic information with a simple graphics interface
 ### What to do :
 - User decide information to display
-- - Add filter
+  - Add filter
 - Optimise the download of the json
 - Better interfaces
 - Download the card (Text only)